SciCompKL/derivgrind/README.md

 ## <a name="limitations"></a>Limitations
 - Machine code can "hide" real arithmetics behind integer or logical instructions in manifold ways.
 For example, a bitwise logical "and" can be used to pull the sign bit to zero, and thereby compute the absolute value.
-DerivGrind does only recognize the some of these ways.
+Derivgrind does only recognize the some of these ways.
 Avoid direct manipulation of a floating-point number's binary representation in your program, and avoid using highly optimized numerical libraries.